wmcbrine/PDCurses/dos/README.md

         Makefile     - DJGPP
         Makefile.bcc - Borland C++
-        Makefile.w16 - Watcom (16-bit)
-        Makefile.w4g - Watcom (32-bit)
+        Makefile.wcc - Watcom

-- For 16-bit compilers, you can change the memory MODEL in the makefile.
+- For 16-bit compilers, you can change the memory MODEL as a command- line option.
 (Large model is the default, and recommended.)
+With Watcom, specifying "MODEL=f" (flat) will automatically switch to a 32-bit build.

 - Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where